-Classes will be held virtually.
-Students are expected to attend and participate in all classes.
+The course will be held virtually.
+Students are expected to attend and participate in all labs and classes.

-If for any reason a student will not be in class, they should contact the Course Director and Coordinator prior to class to alert them.
-Attendance will be taken at the beginning of each class, please make sure to be on time to be counted as present.
-Part of class attendance consists of using your camera each class.
+If for any reason a student will not be in class or lab, they should contact the Course Director and Coordinator prior to the date to alert them.
+Attendance will be taken at the beginning of each session, please make sure to be on time to be counted as present.
+Part of attendance consists of using your camera.
 If you experience technical issues, please let the course director know.

 Students are allowed two excused absences.
 Additional absences will impact the course attendance grade by 1 point for each absence.
 Students who are absent from any class are at a minimum always responsible for reviewing materials covered during a class.
-This may include recording, slides, assigned readings.
+This may include recording, slides, assigned readings, and prepping for presentations.